 The narrative around talent in tech almost always focuses on engineers.
 Who has the best machine learning team.
 Which company is winning the war for AI talent.
 These are real problems.
 But they are obscuring a different one that is quietly getting worse.
-Technology companies are struggling to attract the people who run everything that isn't engineering: finance, HR, operations, legal.
-And the gap is costing them more than they realize.

 A problem hiding in plain sight